Every defense has tendencies, whether the coach knows it or not. The question is whether you're tracking them.

 The number of safeties (deep defenders) tells you everything about coverage.
 Track how many safeties they show:

-• 2 safeties: Usually Cover 2 or quarters.
-Each safety protects half the deep field.
+- 2 safeties: usually Cover 2 or quarters.
+Each safety takes half the deep field.
 Attack the middle seam or exploit flat coverage.

 If a defense shows 2 safeties on 75% of plays, they're playing soft zone.
 Build your game plan around seam routes, corner routes, and testing their underneath defenders in space.